tobidechamp15/z-index/README.md

 # Positioning

-> To assign different elements to cerrtain postions on the web page.
+> To assign different elements to certain postions on the web page.

 ## Built With